Strain-induced pseudo-magnetic field in $\alpha-{\cal T}_3$ lattice: Triaxial strain-induced pseudo-Landau levels

 From the above formulas, it is direct to see that the triaxial strain results in two effects: renormalizing the Fermi velocity\cite{dejuan2012} with a tensor $\bar{\bm{v}}^\pm$ and generating a vector potential $\bm{\mathcal A}^\pm$.
-While the pseudo-magnetic field is $\bm{B}^+=4c\hat{\bm{e}}_z$ at $\bm{K}^+$, it is $\bm{B}^-=0$ at $\bm{K}^-$.
-However, the pLLs still exist at ${\bm K}^-$ since inhomogeneous Fermi velocity can also induce an effective magnetic field\cite{oliva2020}.
+For small values of the strain strength $c$, the Fermi velocity may be regarded as constant, and the vector potential approximates to $\bm{\mathcal{A}}^\pm\approx\pm(-2cy,2cx)$, when the pseudo-Landau levels can be solved analytically.

 Solving the eigenproblem of the Hamiltonian $\mathcal{H}^\pm(\bm q)$ (see Appendix~\ref{a2}), we obtain the pLLs generated by the triaxial strain,

 where the pLLs are again mirror-symmetric about the $y$ axis [cf., Eq.~(\ref{pLL_uni})].